yulonglong/SentimentClassifier/data/readme.txt

-Dataset to be used in this Sentiment Classification Project
+This folder is to contain dataset to be used in this Sentiment Classification Project Run the shell script in current directory `run.sh` or to do it manually, please refer to the steps below

 Steps to download and process the data for training/testing:
 1. Download the imdb dataset from http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz